Gabri3l/Tv-Show-Feedreader/README.md

 `python tv_show_feedreader.py`

 Or just dowload `tv_show_feedreader.zip` and run the executable.
 It is a standalone portable software so no installation process is necessary.
+Alternatively you can compile the source file and make it an executable yourself using a tool such as `py2exe`, the setup file is already provided so, once you installe `py2exe` you can simply use your terminal as follows:

+`python path/to/project/setup.py py2exe`

+Further documentation abou this tool can be found here [py2exe.org](http://www.py2exe.org/)
 # Usage & Bugs
 The tv show feedreader retrieves the daily eztv feed and parses the JSON file to extract the necessary info about your favorite shows.
 Since all of this happens *behind the curtains* the final user has no say in it.
 There are a few important options that can be manually set up through the GUI.